Gas Safety Certificates (CP12) Nationwide Service

 What is a Gas Safety Certificate?

-Mandatory for all rental properties with fuel-burning appliances, a Gas Safety Certificate, also known as a landlord’s gas safety record or CP12, certifies that a property’s gas appliances have been inspected as required under UK law.
-To obtain the certificate, you must hire a Gas Safe Registered engineer to inspect the property’s gas appliances to ensure they are safe to use and are not potential sources of gas or carbon monoxide leaks.
+Mandatory for all rental properties with fuel-burning appliances, a Gas Safety Certificate, also known as a landlord’s gas certificate record or CP12, certifies that a property’s gas appliances have been inspected as required under UK law.
+To obtain the gas certificate, you must hire a Gas Safe Registered engineer to inspect the property’s gas appliances to ensure they are safe to use and are not potential sources of gas or carbon monoxide leaks.
 He will check that the appliances are working properly as well as checking for the following:

-- Gas appliances are on the right setting and burning properly with the correct operating pressure
+- Gas safety checks on the appliances to see if they are on the right setting and burning properly with the correct operating pressure.

 - Harmful gases are removed from the appliance safely to the air outside.